4 min read

 Press TAB, click Skills and advance the health attribute until you are no longer asked to select an attribute.

-Exit the Skills menu - you will now need to set your skill and health level back to the way they were before.
-If your health level was previously 120, and your smithing was previously 13, you'd use the following commands:
+After doing the above, exit the Skills menu. you will now need to set your skill and health level back to the way they were before:

-UpdateLevel (this command will update your character's level to the level it should be)
+Finally, run this command to update your character's level to the level it should be:

 After doing so, you should have lots of perk points to spend for your character!